 All builders will leave the workshop ready to get certified to build ENERGY STAR homes and prepared to offer clients options in building comfortable, durable, and healthier new homes.
 Workshop participants will also earn 6.5 HPO CPD credits (Group A).

-This workshop features presentations by Murray Frank, Richard Kadulski, FortisBC, BC Hydro, E3 Eco Group, the City of Surrey, and Township of Langley.
+This workshop features presentations by Murray Frank, Richard Kadulski, FortisBC, BC Hydro, E3 Eco Group, the City of Surrey, Township of Langley, and the Greater Vancouver Home Builders' Association.
 It will explore:

 - Section 9.36 of the BC Building Code and the different options builders have for compliance